Binary Supermassive Black Holes Orbiting Dark Matter Solitons: From the Dual AGN in UGC4211 to NanoHertz Gravitational Waves: SGWB from Binary SMBHs Orbiting a Soliton

 \section{SGWB from Binary SMBHs Orbiting a Soliton}

-UGC4211 could be just one of the enormous amount of binary SMBHs orbiting a WDM soliton formed in the cosmological history.
-As these binaries evolve to a smaller separation, the nano-hertz GWs could be produced, which are expected to be detected with the PTAs as a stochastic background.
-We will assume first and also show later: for the parameter region interesting to us, this stage corresponds to a binary separation smaller than the soliton size.
-So we simply assume here that for all relevant binaries their two SMBHs are inside the soliton.
-Then the equation of motion for such two SMBHs are given by
+UGC4211 could be just one of the enormous amount of binary SMBHs orbiting a WDM soliton formed in cosmic history.
+As these binaries evolve to a smaller separation, the nano-hertz GWs can be produced, which are expected to be detected with the PTAs as a stochastic background.
+This stage corresponds to a binary with a separation smaller than the soliton size or inside the soliton.
+Then the kinematics of its two SMBHs in radial direction is described by

 where $\omega_\text{orb}$ represents the orbital angular velocity of the system, and $R = r_1+r_2$ denotes the separation between the two SMBHs. $\omega_\text{orb}$ is solved to be